ndif-team/nnsight/docs/source/index.rst

             interpretable neural networks

-        **nnsight** (/ɛn.saɪt/) is a package for interpreting and manipulating the internals of large models.
+        **nnsight** (/ɛn.saɪt/) is a package for interpreting and manipulating the internals of large models

         .. div:: button-group